 Here are two other Christmas cakes you should try after you make this easy fruit cake recipe:

-- Wine Cake (made with red wine)
+- Wine Cake (made with red wine and mix of dried fruits and nuts)

 Fruit cakes take more time to bake.
 The exact time will vary from oven to oven, but it took my eggless fruit cake about 1 hour to bake at 180 degrees Celsius (356 degrees Fahrenheit).